junxit/us-congress-bills-112/metadata.md

 - 2011-06-23 — Introduced in Senate
 - 2011-06-23 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2011-06-23 — Sponsor introductory remarks on measure.
 (CR S4098-4099)
+- 2011-10-19 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-11-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 112-235.
+- 2012-11-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 112-235.
+- 2012-11-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 540.